Zeyad-Admin/windows-deployment-services-lab/README.md

 The Windows Deployment Services server was successfully prepared for **network-based operating system capture and deployment**.

-A **WinPE capture image** named **Win10ITCapture** was created to capture reference installations and support automated deployment across multiple machines.
+A **WinPE capture image** named **Win10ITCapture** was created to capture a reference Windows installation and deploy standardized images across multiple systems.

 ---

 # Conclusion

 This project demonstrates how **Windows Deployment Services enables centralized operating system deployment** using PXE boot and capture images.

-Using WDS significantly reduces manual installation effort and ensures consistent operating system deployment across enterprise environments.
+Using WDS significantly reduces manual installation time and ensures consistent operating system deployment across enterprise environments.

 ---